1884–85 United States Senate elections: New York

-Note: The votes were cast on January 20, but both Houses met in a joint session on January 21 to compare nominations, and declare the result.
+Note: The votes were cast on January 20, but both Houses met in a Joint session of the United States Congress on January 21 to compare nominations, and declare the result.

 Ohio

 In 1884, the Democrats held a majority in the Ohio legislature.
 In a caucus meeting to determine the party's choice for United States Senator, many Democratic legislators looked to replace the incumbent Senator, Democrat George H. Pendleton, because they disagreed with his advocacy of civil service reform and low tariffs.
 Some of Pendleton's opponents, led by Oliver Payne, promoted Henry B. Payne for the Senate seat, recalling his opposition to both of those positions during his time in the House.
 After a secret ballot by the Democratic caucus, Henry B. Payne received 46 out of 80 votes.
 Because Oliver was a trustee and treasurer of the Standard Oil company, many of the Pendleton supporters immediately alleged that $100,000 from the oil trust had been used to bribe Democratic legislators, and claimed that an open ballot would not have favored Payne.

 When the full legislature met, Henry B. Payne was elected with 78 votes out of 120.
 The Democratic legislature initially refused to investigate their members' alleged corruption, but when Republicans regained the majority in the next session, the legislature looked into the allegations and forwarded the results to the federal Senate.
 The evidence gathered was voluminous, but the Senate declined to expel Payne, who proclaimed his innocence.
 While there was never enough evidence for definitive proof of bribery, biographer Dewayne Burke wrote that the "circumstantial evidence seems to convict Payne" of the charge.